Cursor-MCP/submit-to-cursormcp/README.md

-# 🚀 Submit to CURSOR MCP
+# 🚀 Submit to cursormcp.net

-Welcome to the official submission repository for [CURSOR MCP](https://cursormcp.net) - the premier marketplace for MCP (Model Context Protocol) servers!
+Welcome to the official submission repository for [cursormcp.net](https://cursormcp.net) - the premier marketplace for MCP (Model Context Protocol) servers!

-## 🌟 About CURSOR MCP
+## 🌟 About cursormcp.net

-CURSOR MCP is a comprehensive marketplace that helps developers discover, share, and integrate MCP servers for enhanced AI assistant capabilities.
+cursormcp.net is a comprehensive marketplace that helps developers discover, share, and integrate MCP servers for enhanced AI assistant capabilities.
 Our platform showcases high-quality, open-source MCP servers across various categories to empower the AI development community.

 ## 📋 How to Submit Your MCP Server